+- Business, ICT and ISMS strategies

+- Security Governance

-- Business, ICT and ISMS strategies; - Security Governance; - Policies covering all aspects of information security; - Processes and procedures that have an information security component;
+- Policies covering all aspects of information security

+- Processes and procedures that have an information security component

-- Controls and standards;
+- Controls and standards

-- Metrics and measurements;
+- Metrics and measurements

-- Roles and responsibilities;
+- Roles and responsibilities

 - Risk Management; and

-- Continuous improvement program.
+- Continuous improvement program

-As the Information Security Policy is part of a framework, the diagram in Appendix 1 - Information Security Management System architecture - ISMS, shows the context and the interrelationships between each of the artefacts.
-The understanding of the framework is critical to understanding the accountability and responsibility placed upon SESLHD staff as facilitators in maintaining the security of digital assets.
+As this policy is part of a framework, the diagram in Appendix 1 - Information Security Management System- ISMS, shows the architecture, context and the interrelationships between each of the artefacts.
+Understanding of the framework is critical to awareness of the accountability and responsibility placed upon SESLHD staff as facilitators in maintaining the security of digital assets.